FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 > 2025-08-21 01:08:30.756|main-http-nio-80-exec-4-43-5|We56EsinM00UnynirAHrnp9XXsg3avlc|12|JSON|MedicService.java#io.steplogs.example.web.service.MedicService#lambda$0#38R|[{"name":"ra***ly","id":123,"driverLisenceId":"****************************","age":null}]

-`Tips: take in mind of the sanitizer, in case SearchController requires encryptionKey to be masked`
+`Tips: take in mind of the sanitizer, in case SearchController requires name/driverLisenceId to be masked` `Tips: line number 0 means no catcher class/package, or on interface`

 ## There are two ways to turn on the logging: ##